OEM shall be a leading technology trading group in components and systems for sustainable growth.

 Geographic expansion into new markets will take place when it is possible for OEM to become a prominent player by representing several of the company's suppliers.

-OEM shall have strong marketing activities based largely on face-to-face selling.
-Personal meetings are crucial to understanding customer needs, and a practical way for OEM to offer its experience and technical expertise.
-Face-to-face selling is supported by digital and printed marketing communication materials.
+OEM shall have strong marketing activities based largely on face-to-face selling combined with the website as a hub in the sales process.
+Personal meetings are crucial to understanding customer needs, and a practical way for oem to communicate its experience and technical expertise.
+Face to- face selling is supported by digital and printed marketing communication.

-OEM shall develop logistics solutions that deliver excellent customer service and quality and a high level of cost-efficiency.
-The Group has 15 logistics units.
+OEM shall develop logistics solutions that deliver excellent customer service, high quality and significant cost-efficiency.
+Most of the properties belonging to the 15 logistics units within the Group are owned by OEM.
 Each unit adapts its range to current operations and works towards greater coordination of the stockholding with other warehouses.
-Products are customised and assembled to specific requirements in OEM's processing facilities which are located adjacent to many of its logistics units.
+In connection with many of OEM's logistics units there are processing units that effectively provide unique adjustments for specific customers and the installation of products.